 Every 33 minutes in the United States, someone dies as a result of an accident involving an intoxicated driver.
 Indiana's DUI statistics are equally frightening.
 Over 30 percent of Indiana's crashes involving fatalities are caused by an intoxicated driver.
 To further illustrate, in 2014, serious Indiana auto accidents killed 746 Hoosiers.
 Of the 746 killed that year, 239, or 32 percent, died as a direct result of intoxicated driving.

-Approximately 3 out of 10 Americans will be involved in an accident involving a drunk driver at some point in their lives, and according to one government study, over one-third of all deaths of people age 15-20 are a result of driving while under the influence of drugs or alcohol.
+Approximately 3 out of 10 Americans will be involved in an accident involving a drunk driver at some point in their lives, and according to one government study, over one-third of all deaths of people aged 15-20 is a result of driving while under the influence of drugs or alcohol.
 These statistics serve as clear evidence as to why drunk driving or driving under the influence is an epidemic affecting America's roadways.

 We Represent Victims of Drunk Drivers in Indiana